REVIEW: The New Smith & Wesson M&P Shield Plus

 Optics Ready Versions Coming Soon

 Smith & Wesson didn’t have any copies of the optics-ready version of the pistol available to send out ahead of release but they did tell TFB that they would be coming out with RMSc pattern optics cut.
 In addition, they should have a couple different variations from their Performance Center line which will be completely revealed at a later date.
-The Performance Center pistols should (I would assume) feature all the improvements you’ve come to expect from the upgraded line of pistols including optics cuts, ported barrels, fiber optic sights, and lightning cut slides.
+The Performance Center pistols should (I would assume) feature all the improvements you’ve come to expect from the upgraded line of pistols including optics cuts, ported barrels, sights, and lightning cut slides.

-I hope that the new mounting plates included for the Shield Plus will be made out of metal instead of the plastic they normally give with their other pistols.
+I hope that the new mounting plates included for the Shield Plus will be made out of instead of the plastic they normally give with their other pistols.
 I don’t actually know if the adapter plate material matters as far as durability but it always struck me as odd to have plastic included as part of a force-bearing piece of a pistol.

 Classic Performance